kmurph73/vim_html_to_haml/README.markdown

 Convert a selection of html to haml.

-***Not sure if it works with RVM, but it does work with rbenv and source-installed Ruby*** - PR's or tips welcome
+***Not sure if it works with RVM, but it does work with rbenv and source-installed Ruby*** - PRs or tips welcome

 Make sure you have the `html2haml` gem installed on your default rbenv Ruby.